rubyworks/reusing/README.md

 which it then passes to the original `using` method, which has been aliased, btw, as `reusing` (hence the name of this library).

-Granted, the code is a bit of a dirty hack --as is necessary to make it work.
-Nonetheless, it should work just fine where needed.

 ## Caveats